railslove/showoff-presentations/README.md

 2. Print the page (Cmd + P), select landscape layout and check the print backgrounds option.
 3. Print to actual paper or save as PDF ;)

+### How to set a timer on a slide that automatically moves to the next slide

+Add the following style to the slide: auto-advance-xxxx where xxxx is number of milliseconds to wait before automatically moving to the next slide